-The Magnum 3 is certified with trim risers that can be adjusted in flight to maximise thermalling or gliding efficiency or to compensate for wing loading/conditions depending on personal taste.
-The design team have found that when flying in the middle to top of the weight range the best position for take off, thermalling and landing is with the trimmers set to the fully slow position.
-When flying at lower wing loadings it is recommended to release both trimmers to the first white line or to taste for a faster trim speed and improved handling.
-The faster trim speed also reduces the chances of inadvertent parachutal stalls.
-The trimmers can be used asymmetrically during thermalling by releasing the outside trimmer 2-3 cm for even better handling.
+The Swiftmax 2 is certified with trim risers that can be adjusted in flight to maximise thermalling or gliding efficiency or to compensate for wing loading/conditions depending on personal taste.
+The design team have found that when flying in the middle to top of the weight range the best position for take off and thermalling is with the trimmers set to the fully slow position.
+For a faster trim speed and improved handling when flying at lower wing loadings it is recommended to release both trimmers to at least the first white line, when flying close to the bottom of the weight range the trims can be released further.

+The trimmers can be used asymmetrically during thermalling by releasing the outside trimmer 2-3 cm for even better turn radius and more efficient climbing.
+When landing we recommend to release both trimmers symmetrically a few cms, this helps produce a good flare with better pop.

 Before the take off inflation, ensure that the trimmers are set equally on both sides.
-The white stitching is for a reference to ensure symmetry.
+The white stitching does not represent a specific speed or recommendation, it is there purely as a reference for symmetry.